Federal Priority Streamgages (FSP)

-The NSIP plan provides for a stable, modernized streamgaging network that addresses core Federal and cooperator needs.
+The original NSIP plan, and now implemented through the FPS provides for a stable, modernized streamgaging network that addresses core Federal and cooperator needs.
 It also provides for:

 In designing this proposed network, USGS personnel selected active USGS streamgages whenever possible.
 If none existed, they turned to either inactive USGS streamgages or streamgages operated by other agencies.
 If none of these possibilities were available, they proposed initiating a new streamgage for NSIP.
 In those instances where another agency's streamgages are apart of the design, the USGS would provide funding to that agency to assure that their streamgages follow NSIP requirements for data collection and data delivery.